Withdrawal and Refund Policy

 The tuition and student association fee rates charged by the University are not dependent on the format of the educational and other programs for which they are payable.
 Accordingly, if Colgate University is required to alter the structure of its on-campus educational programs or transition students to a remote learning model (in whole or in part) due to restrictions imposed by federal, state or local governmental authorities or applicable laws, or if the University determines such action to be warranted in light of continuing or potential impacts of the COVID-19/coronavirus pandemic, or if individual students change their status from on-campus to remote learner, no reduction or refund of tuition and student association fee will be made based on the resulting changes to the programs in which students are enrolled.

 Remote learners will be eligible for a reduction in Colgate University housing and meal plan term charges based on the official date of their status change from on-campus to remote learner.
-A student granted approval to leave campus before 84 percent of the enrollment period has expired will receive adjusted charges for Colgate room and meals based on the percentage of time enrolled.
-After 84 percent of the enrollment period has passed, no adjustments will be made.
+A student granted approval to leave campus before 84 percent (fall) or 88 percent (spring) of the enrollment period has expired will receive adjusted charges for Colgate room and meals based on the percentage of time enrolled.
+After 84 percent (fall) or 88 percent (spring) of the enrollment period has passed, no adjustments will be made.
 This policy applies only to room and meal charges set by Colgate University for participating students.
 Meal refunds for students participating in meal plans through a Greek-letter organization are at the discretion of the individual fraternity or sorority chapter.
 No refunds will be provided if a student returns home temporarily (for quarantine/recovery period due to COVID-19 for instance).

 Financial aid eligibility will be re-evaluated based on the official date of a status change from on-campus to remote learner.